What are the best glass baby bottles?

 Top 5 Best Glass Baby Bottles

 Most Popular Philips Avent Glass Bottle

-The bottle itself is simple, made up of only three parts which makes it super easy and quick to clean, without having to read an instruction manual with each assembly.
-Also if you’re fed up being frustrated by collapsing nipples with other brands, this vented silicone nipple will put a stop to that.
-These bottles come in a standard 4oz and 8oz size, with new-born teats (size 1), so if you prefer the ironically named ‘slow flow’ (size 2) teat then you’ll need to order more.
+The bottle itself is simple, made up of only three parts which makes it super easy and quick to clean.
+That’s without having to read an instruction manual with each assembly.
+If you’re fed up being frustrated by collapsing nipples with other brands, this vented silicone nipple will put a stop to that.
+These bottles come in a standard 4oz and 8oz size, with new-born teats (size 1).
+If you prefer the ironically named ‘slow flow’ (size 2) teat then you’ll need to order more.

 The most common downside to these bottles was that the measurements markings were painted onto the side.
 If you want a bottle with etched markings that won’t rub off easily then have a look at the suggestions below.